Tong Keat has an M.A. in Violin Performance from MTSU, TN. He is the founder of Just Violin—a free resources site for violinists.

 Teenager: Teenage Rebellion?
 Not a Problem!

-There is a saying that teenagers who picked up a highly demanding instrument like the violin or the piano, started too late, and will face difficulties reaching the level of a professional musician.
-While we see many great musicians started to play their instruments at an early age, this should not be a concern to anyone.
+There is a saying that teenagers who picked up a highly demanding instrument like the violin or the piano, started too late, and will face enormous obstacles reaching the level of a professional musician.
+While we see many great musicians began to play their instruments at an early age, this should not be a concern to anyone.
 First of all, the purpose of learning music is not that we become the best musicians in the world.
 Instead, aim to be the best that you can be.
 Play everything to the best of your ability.
 That is the true spirit of a real artist.
 On top of that, your skills on the instrument have nothing to do with how young or old you started playing.

 Tips for Parents & Teenage Students: